sufyanarahman/SMIT-AIDS-2024/README.md

-### README for SMIT-AIDS-2024 Projects and Assignments Repository

 #### **Welcome to the SMIT-AIDS-2024 Repository!**

 This repository contains projects and assignments created as part of the **Artificial Intelligence and Data Science (AIDS)** program at **SMIT**, batch of 2024.